DigitalSlideArchive/HistomicsTK/README.rst

 This repository used to contain almost all of the Digital Slide Archive and HistomicsUI.
 The deployment and installation code and instructions have moved to the `Digital Slide Archive`_ repository.
 The user interface and annotation drawing code has moved to the `HistomicsUI`_ repository.

-The deployment and UI code will eventually be removed from the master branch of this repository; any new development on those topics should be done in those locations.

 This repository contains image-processing algorithms and tasks.

 Funding